SoftwareQuTech/NetSquid-SnippetTemplate/README.md

 ```
 See the [docs](https://cookiecutter.readthedocs.io/en/latest/installation.html) for more instructions.

+To see other snippets and to access netsquid itself, see https://netsquid.org/.

 To instantiated a new folder for a new snippet, clone this repo, cd in to it and do

 ```shell